Double Glazing, uPVC Windows & Doors South Wales

 I’ve had new windows installed and there is condensation outside?

 Condensation is not caused by double glazing however people are often surprised to find external condensation on the outside of newly installed windows and can blame the cause being the new unit installed.
 In particular during the Autumn and Winter months of the year.
 With new high energy efficient windows that achieve an A-Rating or above if you find that there is condensation forming on the external pane this is a clear indicator that the window is doing a great job at keeping the cold at bay and the heat from your home inside.
+Basically with lower grade windows the ‘cold spot’ of the glazed unit is on the inside of your home.
+With a newly installed A-Rated window the ‘cold spot’ switches to the outside.
+Generally, once the outside atmosphere has warmed up the condensation will evaporate away.
+Furthermore, windows that are North or South facing on the property may be more susceptible to external pane condensation.
+All the windows installed by Centric Home Improvements achieve A-Rated energy efficiency.
+With the demands of the 21st-century customer, we are all looking to achieve the most thermally efficient product.
+There is nothing to worry about where condensation occurs outside on the window pane.

 I have condensation on the inside of my double glazed unit.

+There are a number of reasons why this might occur.
+Windows like anything else will deteriorate over time.
+The seal around the two panes which creates the ‘sealed unit’ will eventually break down.
+The allows the moist air to enter between the two glass panes.
+Once water ‘condensation’ is able to enter the window it will take longer to evaporate and the result is a broken down and failed ‘sealed unit’.
 Another reason why moisture can enter the sealed unit is as a result of a broken down or fault with the ‘spare bar’ that hold the two glass panes together.
 To resolve this issue there are two real options.
 Repair, a failed sealed unit can be replaced where the uPVC frames are still in good condition.
 It is important to evaluate the overall problem correctly as a replacement sealed unit may not fully address the issue, if the rubber seals are broken down and the frames are old and of poor build quality the expense of the repair may not be justified v’s replacing the window in full.
 Replace, of course, this is more expensive than a repair it is generally the better option if affordable.
+The result of a replacement will not only offer the better solution but will also provide you with a ten-year guarantee for the window/s and likely offer additional benefits.
+At Centric Home improvements we offer a full ten-year guarantee with all our new windows and provide no-obligation quotes for free and we will offer the best solution be it a repair or replacement.

 • All quotes are Free in-house visits or remote quotes are available